The Prize has been awarded 101 since it was introduced in 1901.

 Ethiopia's Prime Minister was awarded the prize for "his efforts to achieve peace and international cooperation, and in particular for his decisive initiative to resolve the border conflict with neighbouring Eritrea".

-For the past year, Abiy Ahmed has waged a war against regional forces in Tigray, which both sides blame on each other.
+But a year after winning the war, Abiy Ahmed was leading the country when it began a war against regional forces in Tigray, which both sides blame on each other.

-Since the conflict erupted in November 2020, there have been reports of human rights violations from both sides, thousands of civilian casualties and warnings that a "humanitarian catastrophe" is underway with at least 400,000 living in "famine-like conditions", according to the UN.
+Since the conflict erupted in November 2020, there have been reports of human rights violations from both sides, thousands of civilian casualties and warnings that a "humanitarian catastrophe" is underway, according to the UN.

 2018: Denis Mukwege and Nadia Murad